DouglasNeuroInformatics/OpenDataCapture/docs/features/subject-registration.md

 # Subject Registration

 Before administering any instruments, subjects must be registered in our database.
-For the end user, this entails filling out a form with a number of required and optional fields.
+This entails completing a  form with a number of required and optional fields.

 ## Required Data